rahulgupta-nitjsr/ScreenTimeBalance_App/memory-bank/Features.md

 **User Story**: As a user, I want to manually add or subtract time for my habits, so that I can log activities I did without using the timer.

 **Functional Requirements**:
-- Implement +/- buttons for each habit category
+- Replace +/- buttons with a low-friction `HabitEntryPad` component tailored to each category:
+  - Sleep: hour chips (1–12), optional +30 min toggle, "same as last night" quick action
+  - Exercise/Outdoor/Productive: dual-layer selector (hour chips + 5-minute slider), quick presets, "same as last time"
 - Display current daily total for each habit
-- Increment/decrement in 15-minute intervals
-- Visual feedback for button presses
+- Allow quick toggle between Timer tab and Manual Entry tab
 - Real-time screen time calculation updates
 - Prevent negative values
 - Enforce daily maximums per category

 **Acceptance Criteria**:
 - Given a user wants to log past activity
-- When they tap the + button for a habit
+- When they select a duration using the entry pad
-- Then 15 minutes is added to that habit's daily total
+- Then the chosen time is added to that habit's daily total
 - And the earned screen time updates immediately
 - And the change is saved locally
 - And daily maximums are enforced